codermillat/portfolio/src/articles/digital-marketing-ai-seo-content-strategy-educational-technology.md

 - **Predictive Analytics**: Understanding which students are most likely to benefit from specific tools
 - **Content Optimization**: AI can help create more effective marketing content
 - **User Experience**: AI improves the overall user experience, making marketing more effective

+This transformation reflects broader trends in [the future of AI in education](/blog/future-ai-education-personalized-learning), where personalization becomes key to effective engagement.

 ## My Journey: From Marketing to AI Development